rubinusp/byu-cs460-f2021/lab-full-stack-network/README.md

    It is important that you integrate your code in the newer file, rather than simply overwriting the existing `host.py`; the existing file has been updated for use with this lab.
-Specifically, `host.py` contains a `main()` function, such that a hhost running it functions like a router that forwards packets, but has only statically configured routes (as opposed to using a routing protocol.
+Specifically, `host.py` contains a `main()` function, such that a host running it functions like a router that forwards packets, but has only statically-configured routes (as opposed to using a routing protocol.
  - Copy the `host.py` file containing the working implementation of the `Host` class that you created in the